cyclus/cyclus/INSTALL.rst

 Dependencies
 ************

-A full list of the Cyclus package dependencies is shown below:
+A full list of the Cyclus package dependencies is shown below; note however that many of these versions are not available anymore from common sources (anaconda, Linux distributions, etc.), and Cyclus doesn't always work with any newer version.

 ====================   ==================
 Package                Minimum Version